💉

 glp1intermediate40-50 minutes

-A pillar guide to documenting GLP-1 peptide protocols (semaglutide, tirzepatide) with a worked titration calendar, side-effect cluster timing, injection site rotation, and the documentation patterns that produce a clean record for healthcare provider review.
+A pillar guide to documenting GLP-1 peptide protocols (semaglutide, tirzepatide) — recording your weekly injections and dose changes, tracking side-effect timing, and rotating injection sites to produce a clean record for healthcare provider review.
+Your schedule comes from your product label and prescriber; this guide is about tracking it.
 For research and tracking purposes only — not medical advice.

 What You'll Learn